-The security forces have always maintained that some of the demonstrators were armed and that there were so-called "terrorists" among their numbers.
-Human Rights Watch observer Omar Shakir says that their research team was there "when security forces fired on the Rabaa hospital, then overtook the building, ordered medical personnel, families, and the injured out of the hospital, and that structure was later set ablaze".
+The security forces have always maintained that some of the demonstrators were armed and that there were so-called 'terrorists' among their numbers.
+Human Rights Watch observer Omar Shakir says that their research team was there "when security forces fired on the Rabaa hospital, then overtook the building, ordered medical personnel, families, injured out of the hospital and that structure was later set ablaze".

 Despite a wealth of compelling evidence implicating the Egyptian army and security forces in killing protesters, no one has ever been brought to trial and the Egyptian government is yet openly to investigate the incident.
-The Egyptian National Council of Human Rights did produce a report on the events but its findings are at odds with both Human Rights Watch and the witnesses in this film.
+The Egyptian National Council of Human Rights did produce a report in the events but its findings are at odds with both Human Rights Watch and the eyewitnesses in this film.

 Source: Al Jazeera